 Embed opportunities for pretend play or role playing.
 Examples include activities such as dressing up for a theme day, using figurines to act out parts of a book, or role playing parts of books and stories.

 Our visual systems are very complex.
-A child’s eyes need to take in information near and far, at different speeds and in various locations.
+A child’s eyes need to take in information near and far, at different speeds, and in various locations.
+This supports the entire visual system.

 Our brains and nervous systems function on a use it or lose it basis.

 Additionally, blue light naturally comes from the sun and is alerting for our nervous systems.
 But blue light from screens causes digital eye strain, headaches, and watery, dry, or blurry eyes.
-We don’t yet know the long term damage to the eyes.
+We don’t yet know the long term damage to the eyes from screen use in young children.
+I’m afraid of what those studies will show.

 Add this to scenario two: the child finds an incorrect puzzle match at first.
 The child has to figure out that the shape won’t fit after multiple trials and has to scan the puzzle for another match.

-Children’s far vision develops through outdoor play experiences or play in large open spaces.
-It’s important for children to see near and far during daily routines and activities.
+Children’s far vision develops through outdoor play experiences and play in large open spaces.
+It’s absolutely necessary for children to see near and far during daily routines and activities.

-Specific balance and movement activities improve visual skills.
+Offer vestibular activities to support eye muscle development.
+Specific balance and movement activities help improve visual skills.

 We are all human beings.
 We’re meant to connect with other people.